intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 # Conclusions

+Looking forward, the workshop participants identified that solving the entire problem space will be challenging for a number of reasons.
-Scalability of solutions will likely be an issue.
-Collaboration is required for many of these mechanisms.
-Will network operators be willing to dial back requirements in exchange for clients to do the right thing?
-Should some of these solutions be required before increased encryption happens, for example with TLS/ECH.
-Part of the problem is that problem space itself -- there is a wide variety of networks with different requirements for both encryption and management.
-Every problem space may be different with different encumbrances of multiple types: technical, legal, data ownership, regulations, etc.  It may be that a new network architecture is needed to solve this problem at a large scope, which would require interoperability of all network product vendors.
+First, scalability of many solutions will likely be an issue as some solutions are expensive in implementation.
+Collaboration between multiple parties will be required for many mechanisms to function.
+Finally, there is an unanswered question of whether or not network operators be willing to participate and allow technologies into their environment requirements in exchange for technologies that prove their clients are being good net-citizens?
+If so, should some of these solutions be required to exist before increased encryption happens, for example with TLS/ECH that is being block by some network operators.

+The breadth of the problem space itself is another complicating factor.
+A wide variety of networks architectures exist that have different requirements for both data encryption and network management.
+Every problem space will have different encumbrances of multiple types, for example technical, legal, data ownership, regulations, etc.  A new network architecture may be needed to solve this problem at a larger scope, which would in turn require interoperability support from all network product vendors.
 In the end, we should recognize that one solution will not solve all these cases and it is more likely that different use cases will require different solutions.
-One path forward might be better standardization for methods of transmitting and agreeing to allow and block lists.
-Finally education about any solutions will be required in order to ensure regulation and policy creators can understand and support the developed solutions.
+Finally education about any solutions will be required in order to ensure regulation and policy organizations can understand and thus support the deployment of developed solutions.

 --- back